eddywashere/expressy/README.md

 ## Express.js starter app

 This recipe includes jade, coffee & stylus on the clientside.
+Build's upon the basic app but with a bit more organization and features.

 Install dependencies